labex-labs/open-source-labs/python/python-mastery/lab-ex8-4-yield-statements/en/step1.md

 # Understanding Generator Lifetime and Closure

-In this step, you will learn about the lifetime of Python generators and how they can be properly closed.
+In this step, we're going to explore the lifetime of Python generators and learn how to close them properly.
+Generators in Python are a special type of iterator that allow you to generate a sequence of values on-the-fly, rather than computing them all at once and storing them in memory.
+This can be very useful when dealing with large datasets or infinite sequences.

 ## What is the `follow()` Generator?

-Let's first examine the `follow.py` file in the project directory.
-This file contains a generator function called `follow()` that continuously reads lines from a file, yielding each line as it is read.
+Let's start by looking at the `follow.py` file in the project directory.
+This file contains a generator function named `follow()`.
+A generator function is defined like a normal function, but instead of using the `return` keyword, it uses `yield`.
+When a generator function is called, it returns a generator object, which you can iterate over to get the values it yields.

+The `follow()` generator function continuously reads lines from a file and yields each line as it is read.
+This is similar to the Unix `tail -f` command, which continuously monitors a file for new lines.

 Open the `follow.py` file in the WebIDE editor: